Buckingham, S (2020) 'Gender and Environment' 2nd edition London: Routledge

-Buckingham, S (2020) ‘Gender and Environment’ in Richardson, D. and Robinson, V eds Gender and Women’s Studies, 5th ed Palgrave
+Buckingham, S (2020) ‘Gender and Environment’ in Richardson, D. and Robinson, V eds Introducing Gender and Women’s Studies, 5th edition Macmillan

 Buckingham, S and Lada, A. (2019) ‘Contemporary challenges in spatial development’ in Zibell, B., Damyanovic, and Sturm, U. eds Gendered Approaches to Spatial Development in Europe London: Routledge

 This book explores the extent to which gendered approaches are evident and effective in spatial development in selected European countries.